How you’ll feel AFTER TAKING

 Why Choose the SLDP?

-• standardized leadership development for new and seasoned supervisors and managers
+• Standardized leadership development for new and seasoned supervisors and managers

 Program Objectives & Outcomes